Mikask1/Instagram-Post-Scraper-Module/README.md

     ```

   ### Post Object
-  - This is a Value object containing various attributes that an instagram post has.
+  - This is a data class containing various attributes that an instagram post has.
     #### Attributes
     ```
     media           : Post.Media